-This chapter discuss the role of international organizations after the collapse of the Soviet union.
-Here discussed about UNO, World bank, World Trade centre etc.
+This chapter discusses the role of international organizations after the collapse of the Soviet Union.
+Here discussed UNO, World Bank, World Trade centre etc.

-UNO- In 1945 June 26, 51 nations signed the UN charter.
-UN was founded on 24 October 1945, hence October 24 is celebrated as UN day.
+UNO- On 1945 June 26, 51 nations signed the UN charter.
+UN was founded on 24 October 1945, hence October 24 is celebrated as UN Day.
 India joined the UN on October 30, 1945.
-The UN’s objective is to prevent international conflict and to facilitate co-operation among states.
+The UN’s objective is to prevent international conflict and to facilitate cooperation among states.

-World Bank: The World bank was created immediately after the second world war in 1945.
-Its activities are focused on the developing countries.
+World Bank: The World Bank was created immediately after the second world war in 1945.
+Its activities are focused on developing countries.
 It works for human development, agriculture and rural development, environmental protection.
-It provides loans and grants to the member-countries.
+It provides loans and grants to the member countries.